emanueljoab/YGO-DB-to-Yugipedia-Legacy/README.md

 ## Installation

-- If you have [Git](https://git-scm.com/downloads) installed, navigate to the folder where you want to install the project, open the Terminal and run the following command:
+- If you have [Git](https://git-scm.com/downloads) installed, navigate to the folder where you want to install the project, open the Terminal and run one of the following commands:

+PowerSheel:
 ```powershell
 git clone https://github.com/emanueljoab/YGO-DB-to-Yugipedia.git; cd YGO-DB-to-Yugipedia; npm install
 ```

+CMD:
 ```cmd
 git clone https://github.com/emanueljoab/YGO-DB-to-Yugipedia.git && cd YGO-DB-to-Yugipedia && npm install
 ```